 - talking about their projects during assemblies

 - running stalls at the School Fair

-entering garden competitions such as Bristol in Bloom, where this year we achieved a Gold Award for our school gardening.
+- entering garden competitions such as Bristol in Bloom, where we achieved a Gold Award for our school gardening.

 Food in School

 Nutritious school dinners are provided every day by our school cook and kitchen staff.